SirPigari/lucia-rust/README.md

 - [x] Rewrite basics to Rust
 - [ ] Make full support for any code from Python version
-- [ ] Develop a package manager for better module integration
+- [x] Develop a package manager for better module integration (lym)

 ---